raymondkim777/AvocadoKitchen/README.md

 ### Add Meal Page

 The add meal plage is where the user can add specific meals to their meal plan.
 They can select a specific day/meal, and manually input fields such as meal name, ingredients, and recipe steps.
-More conveniently, the user can also directly add existing recipes to their meal plan.
+More conveniently, the user can also directly add existing recipes to their meal plan (explained later).
 This will auto fill the add meal page with the recipe information, which the user can edit to their liking.
 Once finished, the next page shows a budget estimation for online ordering, and allows the user to add additional tags or confirm whether they want their recipe published.

 <div style="display: flex; margin-bottom: 15px;">
    <img src="readmeimages/addmeal1-small.png" height=600>